 |Technology Type||Installation Type||Minimum Capacity (kW)||Maximum Capacity (kW)||Energy efficiency Requirement Rating||Tariff||Start Date|

-Meters are set up for a more accurate measure of the readings in systems that have a capacity of more than 30 kWh.
-You can reach out to your energy supplier and take their advice to learn more about your system meter and the amount of power you generate.
+Meters are set up for a more accurate measure of the readings in systems with a more than 30 kWh capacity.
+You can contact your energy supplier and take their advice to learn more about your system meter and the amount of power you generate.

 To conclude with

-While saving money on electricity bills is exciting, making cash while powering your house is a whole different ball game.
+While saving electricity bills is exciting, making cash while powering your house is a different ball game.
 Customers who generated excess solar energy were certainly at a bigger advantage.
 Under the FIT scheme, customers can benefit from solar technologies in more ways than they imagined.

 You can make the most of your installations by contacting your energy supplier today and learning more about FIT and its countless benefits!